morepath/morepath/doc/tweens.rst

 To have a tween, we need to add a tween factory to the app.
 The tween factory is a function that given a handler constructs a tween.
-You can register a tween factory using the :meth:`AppBase.tween_factory` directive::
+You can register a tween factory using the :meth:`App.tween_factory` directive::

   @app.tween_factory()